Aurora shooting victims' families raise concerns over 'Joker' in letter to Warner Bros.

 Breaking News Emails

-Relatives of the 12 people killed in the 2012 shooting at a theater in Aurora, Colorado, during a Batman movie are objecting to the newest release in the franchise, "Joker," which has divided critics with its dark, violent take on the comic book villain.
+Relatives of people killed in the 2012 shooting at a theater in Aurora, Colorado, during a Batman movie sent a letter to Warner Bros. expressing unease about "Joker," an upcoming film that has divided critics with its lurid, violent take on the comic book villain.

-In a letter to the film's maker, Warner Bros., the five family members call on the studio to end contributions to political candidates who accept money from the National Rifle Association, to lobby for gun reforms in Congress and to donate to organizations that help survivors of gun violence.

-"We are calling on you to be a part of the growing chorus of corporate leaders who understand that they have a social responsibility to keep us all safe," the letter says, according to a copy shared with NBC News on Tuesday by the group Guns Down America, which collaborated with the five signatories on the statement.

-The letter stops short of calling on Warner Bros. to cancel plans to release "Joker," which stars Oscar-nominated actor Joaquin Phoenix as a troubled, twisted stand-up comedian who turns to brutal violence in Gotham City, eventually becoming Batman's arch-nemesis.

-"When we learned that Warner Bros. was releasing a movie ... that presents the character as a protagonist with a sympathetic origin story, it gave us pause," the letter says.
+"When we learned that Warner Bros. was releasing a movie ... that presents the character as a protagonist with a sympathetic origin story, it gave us pause," the five family members say in the letter, according to a copy shared with NBC News on Tuesday by the group Guns Down America.

 "We want to be clear that we support your right to free speech and free expression.
-But as anyone who has ever seen a comic book movie can tell you: With great power comes great responsibility," the letter adds, quoting a line from the 2002 adaptation of "Spider-Man."
+But as anyone who has ever seen a comic book movie can tell you: with great power comes great responsibility," they add, quoting a line from "Spider-Man."

+The families ask the AT&T-owned studio to end contributions to political candidates who accept money from the National Rifle Association, to lobby for gun reforms in Congress and to donate to organizations that help survivors of gun violence.

+"We are calling on you to be a part of the growing chorus of corporate leaders who understand that they have a social responsibility to keep us all safe," the letter says.

+The letter, addressed to Warner Bros.
+CEO Ann Sarnoff, stops short of calling on Warner Bros. to cancel plans to release "Joker," which stars Oscar-nominated actor Joaquin Phoenix as a troubled, twisted stand-up comedian who turns to brutal violence in Gotham City, eventually becoming Batman's arch-nemesis.

 The letter was signed by: